1 Purpose

 Leads Queensland Rail’s implementation of and compliance with the related Policy, by:

-- communicating Queensland Rail’s vision, and the importance of the Standard, to all Queensland Rail personnel
+- communicating Queensland Rail’s vision, values and the importance of the Standard, to all Queensland Rail personnel

 - responding to recommendations made when the Standard is reviewed, to ensure the Standard remains up to date and relevant to Queensland Rail